I beg to move,

 To bring the debate back to the NHS, what will Brexit do to the Institute of Cancer Research in Belmont, in a neighbouring constituency, and its ability to recruit staff and work co-operatively with other EU countries and institutions?
 I think this is unpardonable.

 Yesterday, the Government made one of the very few of their announcements I have welcomed—the pay increase for staff.
-I intervened on the Secretary of State for Health and asked about its impact on the recruitment and retention of EU staff, among others.
+I intervened on the Secretary of State for Health and Social Care and asked about its impact on the recruitment and retention of EU staff, among others.
 Of course, as several hon.
 Members have mentioned, the NHS has been hit by a triple whammy.
 First, the UK is much less welcoming.
 That is a direct consequence of Brexit.
 Those who supported it, who say we are creating a global Britain, need to go out and talk to people and find out that we have left a perception of the UK as an insular country that does not welcome people from abroad.
 The value of the pound has gone down.
-Because the pound has crashed, it is much more attractive, particularly for nursing staff who used to come from places such as Portugal, Spain and Italy and remit money to their home countries to support their families, to go and work in Germany or France.
-Of course we are in the bizarre position of choosing to make our trading arrangements with the EU much harder at a point when it seems that every single EU economy is growing faster than ours.
+Because the pound has crashed, it is much more attractive, particularly for nursing staff who used to come from places such as Portugal, Spain and Italy and remit money to their home countries to support their families, to work in Germany or France.
+Of course, we are in the bizarre position of choosing to make our trading arrangements with the EU much harder at a point when it seems that every single EU economy is growing faster than ours.
 We are at the bottom of the pile, so many of the citizens who would have come to this country to work in the NHS will see that their economies are growing faster than ours and that many more jobs are available in their home countries.
-Therefore there is less inclination to come here.
+Therefore, there is less inclination to come here.
 The NHS, like many other sectors, has been hit by that triple whammy.

 Many Members have mentioned the impact on staffing levels, qualifications and retention, but I want to focus on one issue that I do not think other Members have mentioned.
 The Minister supported Brexit, and I want to understand whether he took into account the impact of our leaving the EU with respect to the falsified medicines directive.
-I suspect that there was not much small print behind that £350 million extra for the NHS every week.
-It certainly did not include a reference to the impact of the UK coming out of the EU in relation to the directive.
+I suspect that there was not much small print behind that £350 million extra for the NHS every week, and it certainly did not include a reference to the impact of the UK coming out of the EU in relation to the directive.
 For those not familiar with it, an EU-wide system ensures that medicines used in the NHS are known to be genuine, rather than being something created in a sweatshop in India, which is not what the packet says.
-The system is about making sure that everything used in the health service in the EU is genuine, and not falsified.
+The system is about making sure that everything used in the health service in the EU is genuine, not falsified.

-As I understand it, partly as a result of Brexit the UK has not started building the database required.
+As I understand it, partly as a result of Brexit, the UK has not started building the database required.
 I see the Minister sending a note back to his officials.
 I hope that they know the answer.
 The work has not yet been started on the UK database, but it needs to be in place by February 2019.
 If it is not, we shall not have the guarantee that the medicines we use here are safe.
-The Government have apparently said that they definitely want to be part of the database or arrangement, which is welcome; but it is not clear whether they want to be part of it after Brexit.
+The Government have apparently said that they definitely want to be part of the database or this arrangement, which is welcome, but it is not clear whether they want to be part of it after Brexit.
 We need to know immediately from the Minister whether they do want that, and whether the database will be in place by February 2019.
 If it is not, we shall be at risk of not being able to supply medicines that we are certain are safe.

 This may of course be one of those cases when one of the famous red lines on the role of the European Court of Justice may have to be smudged a little bit.
-My understanding is that the database, and certainly the data within it, would be subject to the European Court of Justice, and therefore if we want to be part of it we will have to swallow the fact that the ECJ will rule over the use of the associated data.
+My understanding is that the database, and certainly the data within it, would be subject to the ECJ, and therefore if we want to be part of it we will have to swallow the fact that the ECJ will rule over the use of the associated data.
 That is just one small example of the many—probably millions—of different impacts that Brexit has had where we gain nothing.
 What we gain is additional cost.
 We are putting burdens on business.
 We are certainly not going to get any health benefits.
 The Minister will be alone in this debate, I think, in trying to find some silver lining in the Brexit cloud in relation to the NHS, because no one else has.
 He does not have any supporters there in his ranks weighing in behind him, saying “Brexit is brilliant for the NHS; Brexit is what we want for our healthcare.”
 It is solely on his shoulders.
 Of course, Mr Davies cannot weigh in, although I know he might be tempted to, but the Chair is not allowed to.
 So the Minister is alone.
 Even though he was a Brexit supporter, I suspect that even he does not actually believe that there is anything whatsoever to be gained by Brexit for the NHS.

 Does the right hon.
 Gentleman think that it is significant that the only Conservative Back Bencher to come and speak in this debate focused his remarks almost entirely on the benefits he saw of importing Chinese and Indian homeopathic medicine to this country?
 Does that not give the impression that there is such a paucity of positive arguments that they were the only ones that anyone could come up with?

 I think neither the right hon.
-Gentleman nor I would like to read too much into that earlier contribution.
+Gentleman nor I would like to read too much into that contribution.
 I doubt very much whether it is established Government policy.
 The hon.
 Member for Bosworth (David Tredinnick) is very much an outlier in terms of his approach towards the health service generally.

 Now that the Minister has had time to get some information on the falsified medicines directive, I hope he can provide some assurances that the UK will play a part, and will have a database up and running in time for us to be part of that, and he will swallow—although no doubt he was one of the people who said that over his dead body would the ECJ have any impact on us here—the role of the ECJ so that we can be a participant in something that is clearly beneficial from a health point of view, beneficial to patients and to the United Kingdom.